Believing God

 • Did I come to Him as my Source for everything?

 I wept.
-And I repented as I found myself echoing the words of the man whose son had a deaf and dumb spirit, when he cried, "I believe!
+I repented, echoing the words of the man whose son had a deaf and dumb spirit, when he cried, "I believe!
 Help my unbelief!"

 NOTE: To believe in a god, or even to believe in God, is quite different from believing God.